Lucas Robertone: Almería

 On 1 October 2020, Robertone signed a five-year contract with Spanish Segunda División side UD Almería, who paid a rumoured fee of €3.4 million for 50% of his federative rights; the club is also obliged to buy another 30% if certain variables are reached.
+He immediately became a regular starter, helping the club to achieve promotion to La Liga in 2022, as champions.